GENI-NSF/geni-tools/README-omni.txt

 (e.g. bbn_myslice), and we want only the slice name part here (e.g. myslice).

 Aggregates queried:
- - Each URL given in an -a argument or URL listed under that given nickname in omni_config, if provided, ELSE
+ - Each URL given in an `-a` argument or URL listed under that given nickname in omni_config, if provided, ELSE
  - List of URLs given in omni_config aggregates option, if provided, ELSE
  - List of URNs and URLs provided by the selected clearinghouse

- - `--slicecredfile <path>` Read slice credential from given file, if it exists Slice credential is usually retrieved from the Slice Authority.
-But with the --slicecredfile option it is read from that file, if it exists.
+ - `--slicecredfile <path>`: Read slice credential from given file, if it exists.
+   Slice credential is usually retrieved from the Slice Authority.
+But with the `--slicecredfile` option it is read from the specified file, if it exists.

  - `--best-effort`: If supplied, slivers that can be acted on, will be; some slivers may not be acted on successfully, in which case check the geni_error return for that sliver.